A Guide to Physical Therapy for Shoulder Pain

 The bursae are small sacs of fluid that act as cushions between bones, tendons, and muscles.
 There are 8 bursae in the shoulder joint.
 When one of these becomes irritated or inflamed due to chronic friction (or sometimes trauma or infection), it is called bursitis.

 Impingement occurs when the rotator cuff muscles and tendons become irritated or inflamed from rubbing against the shoulder blade or being compressed.
 The progressive inflammation can make the pain gradually worse and worse.
-There is currently mixed literature about the true cause of this type of shoulder pain.
+There is currently mixed literature about the true cause of this type of shoulder dysfunction.

 Tendonitis is an inflammation of the tendons surrounding the shoulder joint due to issues like poor posture or impaired biomechanics with daily activities, particularly overhead use.
 If left untreated, it can eventually lead to a partial or complete tendon tear.8